What are dial plans?

 See Create and manage dial plans to create your tenant dial plans.

 In the scenario where no dial plan normalization rules apply to a dialed number, the dialed string is still normalized to prepend "+CC" where CC is the country code of the dialing user's usage location.
 This applies to Calling Plans, Direct Routing and PSTN Conference dial-out scenarios.
+Additionally, if a tenant dial plan normalization rule results in a number that does not start with "+", the calling service will attempt to normalize the number received from the Teams client based on the tenant dial plan, and if not matched, on the region dial plan.
+To avoid double normalization, it's recommended that Direct Routing customers normalize numbers to include a + and then remove the + using Trunk Translation rules.

 Planning for tenant dial plans